sdunnack/golf-stats/README.md

 3. Look at the actual field names in the `holes` and `shots` arrays
 4. Update `parse_hole()` and `parse_shot()` in `ingestion/fetch_rounds.py` accordingly

-`--dump-raw` now writes a debug entry for every processed activity (including lookup metadata and fetch errors), even when scorecard detail is missing.

 Common variations seen in the wild:
 - Holes: `holeNumber` vs `number`, `strokes` vs `totalStrokes`
 - GIR: `greenInRegulation` vs `gir` (bool)